arvidn/libtorrent/docs/streaming.rst

 The piece picker answers the question: which block should we request from this peer.

-When streaming, we have a number of *time critical* pieces, the ones the video or audio player will need next to keep up with the stream.
-To keep the deadlines of these pieces, we need a mechanism to answer the question: I want to request blocks from this piece, which peer is the most likely to be able to deliver it to me the soonest.
+To keep the deadlines of our *time-critical* pieces, we need a mechanism to answer the question: I want to request blocks from this piece, which peer is the most likely to be able to deliver it to me the soonest.

 This question is answered by ``torrent::request_time_critical_pieces()`` in libtorrent.